Sue v Hill: Separation of powers

 Hill also argued that if the Electoral Act actually appeared to confer jurisdiction on the court, it was nevertheless invalid, as the determination of disputes about election results is a non-judicial function.
 Also, the doctrine of separation of powers meant that non-judicial power cannot be conferred on a Chapter III Court such as the High Court.

-Both the Government and Sue argued that two previous decisions, which may have inter alia suggested that determining disputed returns is a non-judicial function, were incorrect.
+Both the government and Sue argued that two previous decisions, which may have inter alia suggested that determining disputed returns is a non-judicial function, were incorrect.
 They said that the jurisdiction conferred by the Act required the court to consider real issues and not "abstract or hypothetical questions".
 They also said that the Act gave the court a wide discretion and allowed it to function in a manner entirely consistent with the exercise of judicial power.

-Judgement
+Judgment

-The High court ruled that Senator-elect Hill had not been duly elected to the national parliament because at the time of her election she was a subject or citizen of a foreign power.
+The High court ruled that senator-elect Hill had not been duly elected because at the time of her election she was a subject or citizen of a foreign power.

-Five judgements were delivered, with Chief Justice Gleeson and Justices Gummow and Hayne writing a joint judgement, and Justices Gaudron, McHugh, Kirby and Callinan writing individual judgements.
+Five judgments were delivered, with Chief Justice Gleeson and justices Gummow and Hayne writing a joint judgement, and justices Gaudron, McHugh, Kirby and Callinan writing individual judgements.